fyrox-book/fyrox-book.github.io/src/fyrox/scene/custom_node.md

 ## Editor support

-Current `NodeTrait` implementation clearly states that you cannot edit properties of your objects from the editor.
-This is a bug and will be fixed in future versions.
+For now, you cannot create custom nodes from the editor.
+This will be available in future versions of the engine; when editor plugins will be supported.